NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ## Example File and Transition Changes ##

 A new example idf file using SetpointManager:SystemNodeReset will be created to demonstrate how this new feature can be used.
-The Output:Variable objects in the example idf will be added so that this example file produces the output files showing how SetpointManager:SystemNodeReset plays a role to determine the setpoint.
+This example file will demonstrate how this new SetpointManager will be applied to air loop and plant loop nodes.
+Also, the Output:Variable objects in the example idf will be added so that this example file produces the output files showing how SetpointManager:SystemNodeReset plays a role to determine the setpoint.

 No transition changes are expected.